-City of Richmond, Virginia Department of Planning and Development Review City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com To: Urban Design Committee From: Planning and Preservation Division Date: June 9, 2016 RE: Final Section 17.05 Review of stations for City bikeshare system; UDC No. 2016-23 I. APPLICANT Jake Helmboldt, City of Richmond Pedestrian, Bicycle and Trails Coordinator II.
+City of Richmond, Virginia Department of Planning and Development Review City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com To: Planning Commission From: Urban Design Committee Date: June 20, 2016 RE: Final Section 17.05 Review of stations for City bikeshare system; UDC No. 2016-23 I. APPLICANT Jake Helmboldt, City of Richmond Pedestrian, Bicycle and Trails Coordinator II.
 LOCATION Citywide within right-of-way and on the grounds of public facilities, as well as by lease agreement on private property Property Owner:

-City of Richmond

-III.
-PURPOSE

-The application is for final approval of stations, including the bikes themselves as well as kiosks, for the City's bikeshare system.
+City of Richmond III.
+PURPOSE The application is for final approval of stations, including the bikes themselves as well as kiosks, for the City's bikeshare system.
 IV.
-SUMMARY & RECOMMENDATION

-Staff finds that having the ability to install the bikeshare docking stations at the right location, and make adjustments for operations, is essential to the success of the bikeshare system.
+SUMMARY & RECOMMENDATION Jake Helmboldt, the City's Pedestrian, Bike, & Trails Coordinator gave a presentation and overview of the project, explaining what bike share is and how it will work in Richmond as well as the features of the bikes and docking stations.
+He clarified that helmets will not be supplied as part of a rental, the options a user has if the station is full or a bike malfunctions, and the genesis of the black and yellow design scheme.
+Submitted and in meeting public comment were both very positive in support of the project.
+The UDC finds that having the ability to install the bikeshare docking stations at the right location, and make adjustments for operations, is essential to the success of the bikeshare system.
 Furthermore, Staff finds that by providing bikeshare, and making it more available and visible, the City will be encouraging bicycling for routine transportation trips, promoting a more multi-modal transportation system, and moving towards complete streets.

-Staff finds the proposal to be directly supportive of the Citywide and Downtown Master Plan goals of increasing bicycle usage by accommodating the needs of bicyclists.
-Staff further finds that the proposed improvements are consistent with the recommendations of the Urban Design Guidelines, and will have a positive impact on pedestrian and bicycle activity along the corridor.
-Therefore, Staff has considered the application and suggests that the Urban Design Committee recommend support of the project.
+The UDC finds the proposal to be directly supportive of the Citywide and Downtown Master Plan goals of increasing bicycle usage by accommodating the needs of bicyclists.
+The UDC further finds that the proposed improvements are consistent with the recommendations of the Urban Design Guidelines, and will have a positive impact on pedestrian and bicycle activity along the corridor.
+Therefore, the Urban Design Committee recommends support of the project.
 Staff Contact: